wp-staging/wp-staging/readme.txt

 == Changelog ==

 = {{ version }} =
+* Fix: Cancel Cloning button not working
+* Fix: Limit max execution time to a maximum of 30sec to prevent high memory consumption and script timeouts

+= 2.0.5 =
 * New: Major version - Complete rewrite of the code base
 * New: Batch processing allows to clone even huge sites without any timeouts
 * New: Preparation for WP QUADS PRO with ability to copy file changes back to live site